wordofwarning/wordofwarning.org/current/2025/santana/index.md

 Location: <a href="https://companychameleon.com/contact" target="_blank">Company Chameleon</a>, 6 Barrass St, Openshaw, Manchester M11 1PU.

 Travel: <a href="https://nationalrail.co.uk/stations/gorton" target="_blank">Gorton station</a> is a 3-minute walk and we suggest arriving on the 18:57 northern train from Piccadilly; alternatively you could take the <a href="https://tfgm.com/travel-updates/live-departures/bus/219-manchester-city-centre" target="_blank">219 bus</a>.

-<small>Please note: a work in progress of *WHBTW* is showing at <a href="https://unitytheatreliverpool.co.uk/whats-on/were-here-because-they-were" target="_blank">Unity Theatre Liverpool</a> on Wednesday 23 April, 7.30pm.<small>

 #### Access
 Age Advisory: 14+ (parent/guardian/carer discretion).